For more than 50 years, the Center for European Law has established itself as a place of scholarly analysis and high-level debate on European law.

-The Centre started out as a legal department of the Institute for European Studies.
 The Institute was officially opened on 27 February 1964.
 It was the result of some precociously intuitive thinking by academic authorities from the Université Libre de Bruxelles (ULB, or Brussels Free University).
 Just a few years after the Treaties of Rome entered into force, the authorities intended to set up an institute with the mission to “delve in depth into the area of moral and political sciences and economics, into the problems posed by the move towards an ever closer Union”.
 The aim was in particular to allow the ULB to respond to the imperatives of its geographic location in the capital of Europe, whose ambition was to occupy a major place on the European and international stage.
 The Institute was conceived as a centre of both teaching and research.
 It was made up of three departments: economic, legal and political.

 In 1964, the Institute set as its headquarters a specific house located at 39 Avenue F.D.
 Roosevelt, designed by Adrien Blomme in 1926-1928.
 Adrien Blomme (1878-1940) was one of the leading architects in Brussels.
 This house is an example of Adrien Blomme’s modernist period.
 This style can be found in several other well reputed designs, such as the Villa Gosset in Woluwe St Pierre, the Wielemans-Ceuppens breweries in Forest, which today house the Wiels, the Vandevelde Villa just a stone’s throw from the observatory in Uccle or the Office of the University Chancellor in Avenue Roosevelt, which is the house that he used to live in.